 Understand the online “footprint” that is left behind when navigating through the Web.
 Ensure online safety and security while while conducting online investigations, with:

-Demonstrations, case studies, and interactive practical exercises accelerate learning, along with the examination of Web server log files and temporary Internet files.
+Video demonstrations, case studies, and interactive practical exercises accelerate learning, along with the examination of Web server log files and temporary internet files.

 Examine personal privacy and data security, in relation to:

-Use essential “aide memoirs”, which provide a framework for all online investigations, including:
+Use essential investigative aids, which provide a framework for all online investigations, including: